dangerousdan/DiMaria/README.md

 $di->setAlias('StorageInterface', 'DbStorage');
 $repository = $di->get('Repository');
 ```
-A preferred implementation of an interface can then easily be overridden like this:
+A preferred implementation of an interface can then easily be overridden for particular classes like this:

 ```
 $di->setParams('Repository', [
-    'storage' => ['instanceOf' => 'DbStorage'],
+    'storage' => ['instanceOf' => 'AnotherStorage'],
 ]);
 ```